 - Massage therapists

 Palliative care may be offered by hospitals, home care agencies, cancer centers, and long-term care facilities.
 Your provider or hospital can give you the names of palliative care specialists near you.

 Both palliative care and hospice care provide comfort.
 But palliative care can begin at diagnosis, and at the same time as treatment.
 Hospice care begins after treatment of the disease is stopped and when it is clear that the person is not going to survive the illness.

-Hospice care is usually offered only when the person is expected to live 6 months or less.
+Hospice care is most often offered only when the person is expected to live 6 months or less.

 A serious illness affects more than just the body.
 It touches all areas of a person's life, as well as lives of that person's family members.
 Palliative care can address these effects of a person's illness.

 Physical problems.
 Symptoms or side effects include: